Art by Janet L. Snell

 Sam Cooke should not have died at age 33.

-What's more, he should not have died the way that he did, gunned down in a cut-rate motel in a bizarre sequence of events that defies logic.
+What's more, he should not have died the way he did, gunned down in a cut-rate motel in a bizarre sequence of events defying logic.

 This "genius" thing Rolling Stone Magazine used to talk about ("Genius of the Inbetween Generation"!)—(yeah, me and Eddie Money...)—well, I didn't come by it honestly.
 I mean, it all used to come from something else.
 Something old.